JacquesIversen/pp5-react/README.md

   - As a logged-in user, I can create posts with images, sharing my car-related experiences, issues, and solutions with the community.
 - **View a Post:**
   - As a user, I can view the details of a single post to learn more about specific car-related topics or discussions.
-- **Like a Post:**
-  - As a logged-in user, I can like a post to express my support for content that resonates with me, encouraging valuable contributions.
-- **Post Page:**
+- **Topic Page:**
-  - As a user, I can view the posts page, allowing me to read comments and engage in discussions about the post's topic.
+  - As a user, I can view the Topic page, allowing me to read comments and engage in discussions about the topic/issue.
-- **Edit Post:**
+- **Edit Issue:**
-  - As a post owner, I can edit my post title and description, enabling me to make corrections or updates to my content after it was created.
+  - As a post owner, I can edit my full issue, and all details within.
+Enabling me to make corrections or updates to my content after it was created.
 - **Create a Comment:**
-  - As a logged-in user, I can add comments to a post, sharing my thoughts, insights, or solutions related to the post's content.
+  - As a logged-in user, I can add comments to a issue, sharing my thoughts, insights, or solutions related to the content.
 - **Comment Date:**
   - As a user, I can see the timestamp of comments, providing context about the comment's recency and relevance.
 - **View Comments:**
   - As a user, I can read comments on posts, gaining insights into other users' perspectives and solutions related to the post's topic.
+    **Like and dislike Comments:**
+  - As a user, I can up- and downvote comments, related on their effect the issueowner might have.
 - **Delete Comments:**
   - As a comment owner, I can delete my comments, allowing me to control the removal of my contributions from the platform.
 - **Edit a Comment:**